Vietnam.vn - Nền tảng quảng bá Việt Nam

 71% sinh viên không thể xây dựng chế độ ăn uống lành mạnh- Ảnh 3.

-Students enthusiastically asked questions to consult experts
+Students enthusiastically asked questions to the consultant

-Faced with the situation where more and more students are falling into a state of anxiety and depression due to the pressure of exams, grades, future orientation, etc., psychologist Dr. To Nhi A, senior lecturer on soft skills at the Viet Idea Training Center, lecturer at the Faculty of Basic Sciences - Ho Chi Minh City University of Law, said that this situation not only affects academic results but also negatively impacts the mental health of students.
+Faced with the situation where more and more students are falling into a state of anxiety and depression due to the pressure of exams, grades, future orientation, etc., psychologist Dr. To Nhi A, senior lecturer on soft skills at the Vietnam Idea Training Center, lecturer at the Faculty of Basic Sciences - Ho Chi Minh City University of Law, said that this situation not only affects academic results but also negatively impacts the mental health of students.

 In addition to sharing experiences and tips to help students manage emotions, reduce stress and maintain a stable state, Dr. To Nhi A also warns about phone "addiction".